Q: Is the “front door” the only way that people can enter the behavioral health system?

 A: EOHHS will provide up to $10M in start-up grants for entities that are selected to become CBHCs to prepare for implementation.
 Applicants may apply for this funding at the time of application to become a CBHC.
 More details on this will be provided with the release of the CBHC procurement.
 In addition, CBHC rates will be designed to support high-quality, outcomes-oriented, and individualized care delivery.

-Q: What is the difference between CBHCs and the national Certified Community Behavioral Health Center (CCBHC) model?
+Q: What is the difference between CBHCs and the national Certified Community Behavioral Health Clinic (CCBHC) model?

 A: CBHC service delivery expectations are similar with CCBHC service delivery expectations.
 Both models focus on delivering a continuum of outpatient, urgent, and crisis mental health and SUD services on an open-access basis and in a person-centered, evidence-based manner.
 Key differences include that CBHCs will be required to deliver specialized services for children and youth, which is not required in the national CCBHC program.
 In addition, the CBHC requirements and encounter rate will not include supported employment, targeted case management, intensive outpatient, or day treatment.
 CBHCs may offer some of these services, but they will not be included in the CBHC scope of services or encounter rate.
 CBHCs will be required to facilitate referrals to needed behavioral health services not provided by the CBHC.
 EOHHS anticipates that participation in the CBHC model will create synergies for providers that are pursuing SAMHSA CCBHC designation.